Impracticality

 Feelings of laziness may occur within the other 23 hours.

-Walk in a pair of these extra cushioned shoes, now!
+Stroll in a pair of these extra cushioned shoes.

 This product does not correct improper gait.